Salim Saleh: Political and Civic Activities

+Parliamentary representation of the army

 In 2001, Saleh was elected as one of the ten Uganda People's Defence Forces (UPDF) representatives in Uganda's seventh Parliament.
 He indicated that his priorities in Parliament included improving the welfare of veterans, supporting small-scale businesses, and strengthening the economic participation of local communities.
 He also advocated for the domestic ownership of strategic assets such as Uganda Commercial Bank, supporting its acquisition by Ugandans through the stock exchange.

 Beyond politics, Saleh continued his involvement in community development and sports.
 He funded the national athletics team's participation in the World Cross Country Championships and maintained his role as patron of the Uganda Amateur Athletics Federation.

 During the same year, Saleh addressed controversy surrounding his past business dealings and reiterated his commitment to accountability, announcing plans to publish audited personal financial records.
 He also responded to ongoing public debate around his involvement in the aborted acquisition of Uganda Commercial Bank and his relationship with former Greenland Bank Managing Director Dr. Sulaiman Kiggundu, later testifying as a defense witness in a related court case.